AmaanSayyad/AmaanSayyad/README.md

 I love connecting with people who talk business and like to make money!
 If you want to hire, collaborate, discuss ideas, or chat about Web3, feel free to reach out.

-**Pro Tip:** Don't just say "hi" - tell me about yourself, why we connected and how can i help you make 100x!
+**Pro Tip:** Don't just say "hi" - tell me about yourself, why we connected and how I can help you make 100x!

 <div align="center">